cunybpl/nycet_pnp/src/content/guides/systems/steam-condensate-recovery.md

 ## General Overview

-The steam condensate recovery system is responsible for collecting condensate from the steam distribution system through steam tramps and recovering waste heat.
+The steam condensate recovery system is responsible for collecting condensate from the steam distribution system through steam traps and recovering waste heat.
 The condensate returned to the boiler is typically passed through a deaerator to remove unwanted oxygen before the condensate reaches the boiler.
 Additionally, since condensate is purified water at high temperatures it can reduce the amount of fuel fed into the boiler as well as the water treatment costs for the makeup water.

 ## Condensate Recovery Components